-Our SEND Department, Phoenix Department, is well staffed and well resourced, delivering a range of additional provision based on assessment of the needs of individual pupils.
+Our SEND Department, is well staffed and well resourced, delivering a range of additional provision based on assessment of the needs of individual pupils.

 The department provides:

 - Expertise in assessing pupils to make sure that the need for provision is based on good evidence.

 - Programmes of intervention and support that have evidence of being effective.

 - A team of staff who work across the school to support children's learning and to support the identification of children's needs.

 - Advice, strategies, and training to subject areas and teachers in supporting children with SEND in the classroom.

 The support we offer

-We provide individual programmes of support for pupils to help them overcome a number of issues, such as literacy difficulties, including dyslexia; numeracy difficulties; working memory; emotional and social difficulties; and communication and interaction difficulties.
+We provide individual programmes of support for pupils to help them overcome a number of issues, such as literacy difficulties, including dyslexia; numeracy difficulties; working memory; and communication and interaction difficulties.

 We also offer support within subject teaching, with particular focus on core subjects.